The Minnesota Environmental Partnership sponsored a webinar titled

 Quick Facts about the Aquifer Breach in Clearbrook

 - On January 21, 2021, Enbridge breached an artesian aquifer near Clearbrook, Minnesota.
 The breach immediately created quick-sand like conditions at the surface of the construction area and uncontrolled water flow out of the aquifer.

 - To avoid a Stop Work Order and construction delays, Enbridge didn’t tell state regulators or environmental monitors about the breach.
 It opted to continue construction for the oil pipeline and worry about fixing the aquifer later.

 - While continuing to build the pipeline amidst uncontrolled water flow, Enbridge inserted sheet pilings that created a second breach of the aquifer.

 - Uncontrolled flow from the aquifer continues today.
 Over 25 million gallons have been lost so far.

 - Enbridge breached the aquifer because it disregarded its permitted construction plans when it encountered an obstacle (another oil pipeline it didn’t know about), digging at a depth of 18 feet instead of the approved 8 feet.
 This is a violation of the permit and state law.
 This catastrophe was completely preventable.

 - As of January 18, 2021, Enbridge claims the aquifer breach has been repaired – a full year after it began.

 Quick Facts about 28 Drilling Mud Spills in Minnesota’s Waters

-Photos from Ron Turney of the Indigenous Environmental Network.
+Photos from the Indigenous Environmental Network.